rreichel3/rj3.me/docs/blog/dockerized-django.md

 lang: en-US
 description:
 Python + Django is a great development experience, but unfortunately, dependency managment leaves a lot to be desired (though a lot is solved with Virtualenv - If you haven't seen that before, check it out!).
 You can very quickly end up in odd states (particularly on a Mac with the system provided version of Python).
-The other day I was working on an old Django app I had written, but never made it to actually publish and landed in what seemed like a hopeless dependency cycle with my Python packages.
 date: "2020-07-29"
 ---
 # Setting up and Running Django in a Docker Container